mattermost/mattermost-plugin-msteams/docs/azure_setup.md

 16. Click on **Grant admin consent for...** to grant the permissions for the application.

-You're all set for configuration inside of Azure.
+You're all set for configuration inside Azure.